 - Advanced Science & Technology

-The excellence of the site's research has been recognised in particular by its success in several national (labex, equipex, Instituts convergences, RHU, EUR...) or European calls for projects of the H2020 type (AMU is thus the third French institution to collect funds within the framework of this programme).
+The excellence of the site's research has been recognised in particular by its success in several national (labex, equipex, Instituts convergences, RHU, EUR...) or European calls for projects of the H2020 type (AMU is thus the third French institution raising funds under this programme).
 The labeling of the A*Midex project, carried by Aix-Marseille University and its partners (AMU, CNRS, Inserm, IRD, CEA, Assistance Publique-Hôpitaux de Marseille, Institut d'Etudes Politiques d'Aix-en-Provence and Ecole Central de Marseille), has also had a tremendous structuring and stimulating effect on the institution.
 It has created a real dynamic around the five priority themes and the strategic objectives identified from 2012:

 - Excellence in training and research